Statutory Declarations and Affidavits

 • Bank statements indicating employer wage payments (mentioning the name of the worker and employer’s name)

-Acceptance of statutory declarations or affidavits in place of job references will be subject to ACS review and discretion and will be noted for authentication against fraud and plagiarism by the Department of Home Affairs.
+Acceptance of statutory declarations or affidavits in place of job references will be subject to ACS review and discretion.
+They will be noted for authentication against fraud and plagiarism by the Department of Home Affairs.

 Points to Know for Unsuitable Statutory Declarations or Affidavits